MicrosoftDocs/dynamics365smb-docs/business-central/manufacturing-powerbi-avergage-production-times.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Average Production Times* report shows the detailed average production times for each item.
-With detailed insights into the average production times for each item, you can make informed decisions and optimize your production process.
+The **Average Production Times** report shows the detailed average production times for each item.
+The report can help you make informed decisions and optimize your production processes.

 :::image type="content" source="media/manufacturing/avergage-production-times.png" alt-text="Screenshot of the Average Production Times Power BI Report" lightbox="media/manufacturing/avergage-production-times.png":::

-## How to use the report
+## Use the report

-The *Average Production Times* report is meant for manufacturing managers and supervisors.
+The report is meant for manufacturing managers and supervisors.

-As a manufacturing manager, you use the *Average Production Times* report to find the average times to produce each item and to gain a better understanding of the required time to produce each item.
-For example, you may want to identify the items that take the longest time to produce and schedule their production process.
+Manufacturing managers use the report to understand the average time it takes to produce each item.
+For example, you might want to identify the items that take the longest to produce and schedule their production process.

-As a production supervisor, you can use this report to monitor the production time for a particular item and the quantity produced on production orders.
-For instance, if you notice that the production time for a particular item is longer than expected, you can use the report to identify the cause of the delay and optimize the production process to increase efficiency.
+Production supervisors use this report to monitor the production time for a particular item and the quantity produced on production orders.
+For example, you notice that the production time for a particular item is longer than expected.
+You can use the report to identify the cause of the delay and optimize the production process to increase efficiency.

 <!-- ## Key Performance Indicators (KPIs)